 Freedom of Entry parade to start Festival of Mosman22 September 2017

-More than a thousand schoolchildren are expected to join other Mosman residents lining the streets for this year’s Festival of Mosman opening event, the HMAS Penguin Freedom of Entry parade.
+More than a thousand schoolchildren are expected to join other Mosman residents lining the streets for this year’s Festival of Mosman opening event on 13 October, the HMAS Penguin Freedom of Entry parade.
 Students from all schools in the area have been invited to attend the event to cheer on Royal Australian Navy personnel as they march through the streets.

 “We are very excited to have the HMAS Penguin Freedom of Entry as the opening event this year and are inviting residents to get there early to secure a great spot to see the sailors and Royal Australian Navy band parade from Prince Albert Street to Mosman War Memorial,” Mosman Mayor Carolyn Corrigan said.
 “The parade marks one of the significant military and cultural milestones being celebrated by this year’s festival which will include a wide range of engaging and fun events.”

 The tradition dates back to medieval times when armed bodies were rarely admitted into other cities, with the granting of Freedom of Entry still considered the highest honour a city can bestow on the Navy.